micro-os-plus/diag-trace-xpack/README.md

 ### Implementation

-The application should provide an implementation for the following basic functions:
+The application must provide an implementation for the following basic functions:

 ```c++